-The menopause can give rise to many symptoms, ranging form the widely recognised hot flush and sweats to obscure symptoms such as brittle nails and high blood pressure.
-Here, our menopause expert Eileen Durward is on hand to guide you through the menopause symptoms to expect and the natural solutions available.
+The menopause can give rise to over 30 symptoms, ranging from the widely recognised hot flush and sweats to surprising symptoms such as nausea and anxiety.
+Our menopause expert Eileen Durward outlines the common menopause symptoms to look out for, as well as the uncommon ones you might not be aware of.

 The hot flush, usually accompanied by sweating, is said to be the most common symptom encountered.
 It is experienced by over 80% of women going through the menopause.
 The problem arises as changes in hormone levels upset the temperature regulating part of the brain.